StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ### Configure

-To enable the ServiceNow check and begin collecting data from ServiceNow, the following configuration should be added to StackState Agent V2:
+To enable the ServiceNow check and begin collecting data from ServiceNow, add the following configuration to StackState Agent V2:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml` to include details of your ServiceNow instance:
     - **url** - the REST API url, uses HTTPS protocol for communication.